 Viraj Mendis

-The mid-1980s was a time of high political activity.
+The mid-1980s were a time of high political activity.
 The UK miners’ strike was in full swing, anti-racism and gay rights marches were happening, and Manchester’s activist population was making their voices heard.
-When Viraj Mendis, a Sri Lankan national based in Manchester, was threatened with deportation, Adam became involved in a number of marches, and he found himself the photographer for Mendis’ defence campaign.
+When Viraj Mendis, a Sri Lankan national based in Manchester, was threatened with deportation, Adam became involved in a number of marches and became the photographer for Mendis’ defence campaign.

 Muggings